Techtonica/curriculum/projects/eventonica-react/eventonica-postgres.md

 1. Create a new database named `eventonica`.

-1. In your `eventonica` database, create a table named `users` that contains the same fields as your `User` class.
+1. In your `eventonica` database, create a table named `users` that contains the same fields as a `User` object in your example array.

    - Use the datatype [serial](https://www.postgresql.org/docs/12/datatype-numeric.html#DATATYPE-SERIAL) for `id` to create an auto-incrementing integer id.
    - Make the `id` column a [primary key](https://www.postgresql.org/docs/12/ddl-constraints.html#DDL-CONSTRAINTS-PRIMARY-KEYS) so that every user has a unique id.